 Anxious Patients at the Dentist: Structured and Medical Care

-This anxiety is neither rare nor irrational.
-It often results from past experiences, an anticipation of pain, or a treatment journey perceived as long and unpredictable.
+Many patients feel apprehension, sometimes significant, at the thought of visiting a dentist.
+This anxiety is neither uncommon nor irrational.
+It often stems from past experiences, anticipation of pain, or a treatment process perceived as lengthy and unpredictable.

 Dental Anxiety: A Frequent and Multifactorial Reality

-Recognizing this anxiety is an essential step to offering appropriate care, without minimizing or dramatizing it.
+Recognizing this anxiety is an essential step to offering appropriate care—without minimizing or dramatizing it.

 When Care Organization Reinforces Anxiety